Paris Starz is a bearded queen that performs in Evansville, Indiana! Paris is a talented performer, with an amazing personality and attitude to match!

-Paris: If I could change one thing, it would for sure be the drama and like the cattiness within people, but I know that that’s just human nature, but a lot of times the drama is like what turns people off to drag, because everyones always so competitive and they they always want, always think to want to be the best and so you have to have thick skin and confidence to get through all that, because people like literally will like murder your mentality, but you just have to keep it moving, and that’s the worst part, is just having to deal with all the extra drama.
+Paris: If I could change one thing, it would for sure be the drama and like the cattiness within people, but all I–I know that that’s just human nature, but a lot of times the drama is what like turns people off to drag, because everyone’s always so competitive and they always want to, they always think or want to be the best and so you have to have thick skin and confidence to get through all that, because people like literally will like murder your mentality, but you just have to keep it moving, and that’s the worst part, is just having to deal with all the extra drama.

 Kealie: Mmhm.
 Okay, so what do you think are some misconceptions people have about drag?

-Paris: Well, people think that we’re all like, freaks or we’re, I don’t know like, we don’t use.
-Last night for example, I went to a truck stop on my way back from Louisville and i was so terrified to use the bathroom, but I had to use the bathroom so, I went into the men’s bathroom and I still had a full face of makeup on and the guy said “Um, the ladies’ restroom is on the other side,” and I said, “Well, I’m fearful for my life and I’m really a man, so I’m gonna use this bathroom.”
-So, I don’t know if that was answering the question, but I just feel like people are so afraid, but really, it’s just so different for me and my world because I see, a man wearing makeup as like “Yes, come on, b*tch!
-You look, sick queen!.”
-I’m so like comfortable with like the gender fluidity of it, but some people aren’t and that’s the one thing that I fear for the most.
-I’m a big person, so if someone is gonna try to take me down, they gotta fight on their hands for sure.
+Paris: Well, people think that we’re all like, freaks or we’re, I don’t know like, like we don’t use… Last night for example, I went to a truck stop on my way back from Louisville and I was so terrified to use the bathroom, but I had to use the bathroom so, I went into the men’s bathroom and I still had a full face of makeup on and the guy said “Um, the ladies’ restroom is on the other side,” and I said, “Well, I’m fearful for my life and I’m really a man, so I’m gonna use this bathroom.”
+So, I don’t know if that was answering the question, but I just—I just feel like people are so afraid, but really, it’s just so different for me and my world because I see, a man wearing makeup as like “Yes, come on, b*tch!
+Like you look, sick queen!.”
+I’m so like comfortable with like the gender fluidity of it, but some people aren’t and that’s the one thing that I just, I fear for the most.
+But I’m a big person, so if someone is gonna try to take me down, they got a fight on their hands for sure.

 Kealie: So, where do you think some of this comes from, like people having these misconceptions about gender identity and stuff with drag?

-Paris: Without a doubt, uneducated, cause they have just never been around it.
-Like even me for, example, like when I was young, I came from a small town, like Hamilton, Indiana, I actually came from an even smaller town, but no one even knows where that is, so but like just not knowing, like that it’s out there and that, I mean I am sure they know that it’s out there, but just knowing that they are real people, and I don’t know.
-It’s just different, it’s just not being educated for sure.
+Paris: Without a doubt, uneducated, just because they have just never been around it.
+Like even me for, example, like when I was young, I came from a small town, like Hamilton, Indiana, I actually even came from an even smaller town, but no one even knows where that is, so but like just not knowing, like that it’s out there and that, I mean I am sure they know that it’s out there, but just–just knowing that they are real people, and I don’t know.
+It’s—it’s just different, it’s just not being educated for sure.